 –anonymous Whig, to John Burgoyne

 But whatever these companies would or would not become in the shadowy future, they were of no value whatsoever just now in shaping events in Massachusetts.
 There four New England armies, in various stages of organization and tenuously under the direction of General Artemas Ward, still squared off against Thomas Gage’s Regulars unhappily besieged in Boston.
 In this stalemate an uneasy truce held sway.
 A gentlemen’s agreement between Dr. Warren and General Gage allowed Loyalist refugees from the countryside into the city and Whig refugees out.
-As for the Regulars, they were in no immediate danger of being overwhelmed by the “Army of Observation” opposite, or of being starved out so long as the British navy was at hand.
-But they were understandably dispirited: bloodied and driven into Boston by an armed rabble, they were badly fed, wretchedly housed, and vulnerable to diseases, smallpox in particular, far more deadly than musketry.
-Perhaps most galling to the spirit, they were also thus far mainly idle and unable to come to grips with the cause of their suffering.
+As for the Regulars, they were in no immediate danger of being overwhelmed by the “Army of Observation” opposite, nor were they in danger of being starved out so long as the British navy was at hand.
+But they were understandably dispirited: bloodied and driven into Boston by an armed rabble, they were badly fed, wretchedly housed, and vulnerable to diseases, in particular smallpox, which was far more deadly than musketry.
+Perhaps most galling to their spirit was the fact that they remained mostly idle and unable to come to grips with the cause of their suffering.
 Such fighting as had taken place since the fateful 19th of April had been a series of very minor encounters in May.
 On Noodle’s Island and Hog Island, north and east of Boston, Rebels and redcoats skirmished over the livestock grazing there.
 In these marshy tussles the British shed some fresh blood without much fresh meat to show for it.
 (They lost into the bargain the schooner Diana, burnt to the waterline, when hard-driving Israel Putnam waded out with a gang of militiamen and boarded her himself.)
-As Gage himself admitted in a letter to Lord North dated 12 June, the “situation these wretches have taken in forming the blockade of this town is judicious and strong, being well intrenched where the situation requires it and with cannon.”
+As General Gage admitted in a letter to Lord North dated 12 June, the “situation these wretches have taken in forming the blockade of this town is judicious and strong, being well intrenched where the situation requires it and with cannon.”

-Across the Atlantic British enemies of the government’s American policy struck as soon as news of Boston besieged reached them.
-In Parliament William Pitt, powerful and eloquent Whig champion, gave a highly partisan spin to Gage’s very real military predicament in Boston: the British garrison, he fumed, was “an impotent general and a dishonoured army, trusting solely to the pickaxe and the spade for security against the just indignation of an injured and insulted people.”
+Across the Atlantic, the enemies of Britain’s American policy made volatile protest as soon as the news that Boston was besieged reached them.
+In Parliament William Pitt, powerful and eloquent Whig champion, gave a highly partisan spin to Gage’s very real military predicament: the British garrison, he fumed, was “an impotent general and a dishonoured army, trusting solely to the pickaxe and the spade for security against the just indignation of an injured and insulted people.”
 Elsewhere in London, another wit tossed off this satiric squib at Gage’s expense:

 The saints, alas! have waxen strong;